 Best trekking conditions: October to March

 The best time to visit the Bale Mountains is from October to March.
 At this time of year, the days are generally warm and dry, and temperatures can reach up to 25°C (although they are usually closer to 15°C).
-These dry days offer more pleasant trekking conditions, and clearer views of the breath-taking landscapes.
+These dry days offer more pleasant conditions for trekking in the Bale Mountains, and clearer views of the breath-taking landscapes.

 The clear night boast an incredible sky full of stars which you can enjoy from a camp or the veranda of your lodge.
 Due to the altitude, temperatures at night can drop to below zero and so you will need to bring warm clothing no matter what time of year you are visiting.
 If you're visiting from October to December, the flowers will be in full bloom and the landscape flush with thick green tropical vegetation.
 With the mist of the clouds rolling across this blanketed terrain, the Bale Mountains have a true wilderness appeal.

 The Rainy Season: April, August, September